Keyframe animations are the foundation of modern motion design, allowing creators to produce smooth transitions and dynamic movements with precision.

 How are keyframes used in keyframe animation software?

-Every keyframe animation software follows the same logic and can be used by following the next steps:
+Every keyframe animation software follows the same logic and can be used by following these steps:

 - Mark the initial state of an object with a keyframe.